hmolsen/hmolsen.github.io/index-en.md

 Moin moin,

-you most likely visited this page, because you are going to participate in our training ["Security for Web Applications"](https://oose.com/training/online-training-security-for-web-applications-in-english).
-As part of this training you will first tear apart and then secure a vulnerability-infested classified ads application called _Vulnerads_.
+you most likely visited this page, because you are going to participate in our training ["Security for Web Applications"](https://oose.com/training/online-training-security-for-web-applications-in-english) or ["Secure Architectures"](https://www.oose.de/seminar/sichere-architekturen/).
+As part of these training you will use a vulnerability-infested classified ads application called _Vulnerads_.

 For the practical exercises of this training I have prepared everything you need inside a virtual machine for Oracle VirtualBox.
-You need to download the VM and import it into your VirtualBox before the training, to make sure that you can follow all the fun exercises smoothly.
+If you are participating in _Security for Web Applications_, then you need to download the VM and import it into your VirtualBox before the training, to make sure that you can follow all the fun exercises smoothly.
+If you are participating in _Secure Architectures_ you should discuss with your team who is going to prepare the virtual machine.
+Usually 3-4 machines are sufficient for a training, as you will be working in groups of 2 to 4 people.

 # Step by Step